Right Arrow

 How do open APIs enhance the functionality of security systems?

-Open APIs transform security cameras from isolated tools into integrated components of your construction tech ecosystem.
+Open APIs evolve security cameras from isolated tools into integrated components of your construction tech ecosystem.
 They support custom integrations with any software platform, automated data export for analytics, and live information sharing across teams.
 This flexibility means you can build custom dashboards, trigger automated workflows based on security events, and scale your system without vendor lock-in.
 Open APIs also future-proof your investment by allowing integration with emerging technologies.

 What are the best practices for compliance monitoring in construction?